 How to Find Where Your Septic Tank is Located

-While it may sometimes be tricky to locate your septic tank, since its whereabouts is not meant to be a big secret, there are going to be ways and means for you find out where exactly it is located.
+While it may sometimes be tricky to locate your septic tank, since its whereabouts are not meant to be a big secret, there are going to be ways and means for you to find out exactly where it is located.

 Here are a few simple and practical methods you can use to help locate your septic tank: